datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   DICTS(value-expression{1})
        |
-       | Takes a list of dictionaries in and outputs a single list of key+value tuples.
+       | Takes a list of dictionaries in and outputs a list of key+value tuples.
          For each key+value pair in the dictionaries one pair is added to the output list.
 Non-dictionary values are ignored.
 Note that entities are dictionaries, so you can use this function with them.